BHoM/documentation/docs/DevOps/Code Compliance and CI/Compliance Checks/Project-References-and-Build-Paths.md

 In order to aid people working on BHoM repositories across multiple platforms, and to avoid conflict between BHoM DLLs, project references to other BHoM repositories (for example, the `Environment_oM` from BHoM itself, or the `Environment_Engine` from BHoM_Engine) need to be set to a certain path.

-This path should be to the `ProgramData` folder in the `C:/` drive of the machine.
-BHoM installs to the location `C:/ProgramData/BHoM` folder, and all project files inside a toolkit have a postbuild event (see below) to copy their DLLs to the `C:/ProgramData/BHoM/Assemblies` folder.
+This path should be to the `ProgramData` folder in the default drive of the machine.
+BHoM installs to the location `:/ProgramData/BHoM` folder, and all project files inside a toolkit have a postbuild event (see below) to copy their DLLs to the `:/ProgramData/BHoM/Assemblies` folder.
 By referencing DLLs in this location, it means people can install BHoM using an installer, clone a toolkit and begin developing without needing to clone and build the dependencies.

 Therefore, DLL references should be set to:

-`C:/ProgramData/BHoM/Assemblies/TheDLL.dll`
+`$(ProgramData)/BHoM/Assemblies/TheDLL.dll`

 For example, if we want to reference `Environment_oM` from BHoM, our project reference should look like:

-`C:/ProgramData/BHoM/Assemblies/Environment_oM.dll`
+`$(ProgramData)/BHoM/Assemblies/Environment_oM.dll`

-If the project reference is set to a copy of the `Environment_oM` DLL from another location, there is a risk that the DLL will be out of date to the `master` and you could therefore be building on top of an out of date framework.
+If the project reference is set to a copy of the `Environment_oM` DLL from another location, there is a risk that the DLL will be out of date to the `main` and you could therefore be building on top of an out of date framework.

 If the project reference is not set to the example above, then this check will highlight that, and provide a suggestion of the path the DLL reference should have.